This post may contain affiliate links. Please read our disclosure policy.

-5 layer Mexican Dip is easy, creamy, and spicy.
-This delicious party appetizer is made with layers of refried beans followed by sour cream, taco sauce, veggies, and lots of shredded cheese.
+5 layer Mexican Dip with refried beans is easy, creamy, and spicy.
+This delicious party appetizer is made with layers of refried beans followed by sour cream, taco sauce, veggies, and shredded cheese.
 It’s an easy make-ahead option for any party or bring it to a potluck.

 Mexican food is undoubtedly one of my all-time favorite cuisines.
 I love the spice, creaminess, and cheesiness.
 Now that I live in Southern California, I have access to really good Mexican food, and I find myself getting inspired by the dishes I try regularly.

-If you’re hosting a Mexican-themed party, you must make this 5-layer Mexican dip, which is a party favorite.
-Other party favorites are my Vegetarian Bean and Cheese Enchiladas, Vegetarian Mexican Lasagna, Bean and Cheese Tostadas, and my famous guacamole.
+If you’re hosting a Mexican-themed party, you must make this 5-layer Mexican Bean Dip, which is a party favorite.
+Other party dips you’ll enjoy are my Enchilada Bean Dip, Jalapeno Popper Corn Dip, and Pav Bhaji Dip.

-Essentially, a 5-layer Mexican Dip is five layers of dip.
-The first layer begins with doctored-up refried beans, followed by sour cream, taco sauce, veggies, and lots of shredded cheese.
+Essentially, a 5-layer Mexican Bean Dip is five layers.
+The first layer begins with doctored-up refried beans, followed by sour cream, taco sauce, veggies, and shredded cheese.

 The veggie combo comprises green bell peppers, jalapenos, scallions, tomatoes, olives, and cilantro.
 This combo is scrumptious and a total crowd-pleaser.